zohargolan/Simple3dPrint/README.md

 This application allows the user to send gcode files to a 3d printer for printing. the initial feature set includes:
 1. Sending a file to the printer's SD card with or without printing it
-2. Starting a print from a gcode file on the printe'r SD card
+2. Starting a print from a gcode file on the printer's SD card
 3. Printing a gcode file directly to a 3d printer
 4. Support for 3d printers with Marlin firmware variety
 5. Multiple instances can run simultanously to control several 3d printers at the same time